 GroundTruth’s editorial operations are led by Co-Founder and Executive Editor Kevin Grant, who brings a unique skill set for leading innovative digital journalism projects, in-the-field training and cross-cultural reporting teams.
 Grant will bring that experience to Report for America.

-Google News Lab, The Lenfest Institute for Journalism, the Knight Foundation, The Tow Foundation, Craig Newmark Philanthropies, Galloway Family Foundation, the Select Equity Group Foundation and numerous generous individuals.
+Seed funders include: Google News Lab, The Lenfest Institute for Journalism, the Knight Foundation, The Tow Foundation, Craig Newmark Philanthropies, Galloway Family Foundation, the Select Equity Group Foundation and numerous generous individuals.
 Training partners include: the CUNY Journalism School, Poynter, Maynard Institute and Solutions Journalism Network.